-- Missing documentation.
-The lender will require full financial disclosure to consider your short sale.
-This is the simplest problem to fix - provide a complete short sale package to begin with, and follow up to make sure documents were received.
-Lenders are very good at losing paperwork over and over.
-An experienced short sale realtor will know what the lender needs and will be diligent about follow up.
+This is the simplest problem to fix - provide a complete short sale package to begin with, and follow up consistently to make sure documents were received.
+An experienced short sale Realtor will know exactly what the lender needs and will be diligent about follow up.
 They will also know how to handle documents that simply cannot be provided.

-- Excessive cash/promissory note demands from the lender.
-Sometimes the lender will ask the seller to contribute cash or a promissory note at closing.
-These demands can be excessive upfront, but are frequently negotiable!
 For example, if your lender asks you to contribute $25,000 cash at closing, this is not always a take it or leave it scenario.
 A quality short sale agent will help you negotiate this down or away altogether.
-I have seen some outrageous requests from lenders, and I have see them disappear altogether.
+I have seen some outrageous requests from lenders, and I have seen many disappear altogether!

 There are actually very few instances in which short sales are truly not possible.
 The key to having your short sale succeed is to take action early, hire the right help, and have the patience to stick through any upcoming bumps in the road.

 Here at Reid Real Estate Group, we specialize in short sales, and have been the the state's #1 short sale team since 2010!
 We've helped hundreds, and we can help you!